-A good leader doesn’t just take responsibility for their job, they take ownership of everything that impacts their mission.
+Good leaders don’t just take responsibility for their job; they also take ownership of everything that impacts their mission.
 They do not shift blame to others as they understand that anything that happens under their jurisdiction - whether good or bad - is their fault.
-While it may be easy to blame a team member for screwing up, a good leader recognizes that the screw up only happened because they have not performed as well as they should.
+While it may be easy to blame a team member for screwing up, good leaders recognize that it only happened because they have not performed as well as they should.

 Taking ownership in this manner not only builds trust and respect, but the rest of the team will also adopt the same mindset, and performance rates will be through the roof.
-Remember, leadership - whether senior or junior - is the most important factor when it comes to a team’s performance.
+Remember that leadership is the most important factor when it comes to a team’s performance.

-There are many other characteristics of a good leader, and they are all centered around one concept: letting go of your ego.
-While our ego can be a good thing, it can also cloud our judgment and prevent us from objectively viewing situations that we’re in.
-When your ego makes you feel like you are too good to fail and you get complacent, your ego is being destructive and you will not be able to meet your targets.
+There are many other characteristics of a good leader, all of which revolve around one concept: letting go of your ego.
+While our ego can be a good thing, it can also cloud our judgment and prevent us from viewing situations objectively.
+When your ego makes you feel like you are too good to fail and you get complacent, it becomes destructive, and you will not be able to meet your targets.

 Actions to take

 “All elements within the greater team are crucial and must work together to accomplish the mission, mutually supporting one another for that singular purpose.”